 Instructions

-- In your fondue pot heat together dry white wine and garlic.
-In a large bowl combine cheeses and sprinkle 2 tablespoons of cornstarch over the cheese and mix together.
-Add lemon juice to white wine mixture.
+- In a large bowl, combine cheeses and sprinkle 2 tablespoons of cornstarch over the cheese and mix together.

-- When the garlic becomes fragrant add 1/3 of the cheese to the fondue pot and stir in cheese.
-When this cheese has melted add an additional 1/3 of the cheese and stir until melted.
+- When the garlic becomes fragrant, add â…“ of the cheese to the fondue pot and stir in cheese.
+Continue to stir until the cheese has melted.

 Hi,